oss-slu/baio/llm_bioinformatics_research/README.md

 7. Save the connection sting in the variable "MONGO_URI".
 Replace `<db_username>` and `<db_password>` with the username and password provided to you by a database admin.

 ![alt text](<documentation_images/env.png>)

+8. Save the secret key for JWT in the variable "JWT_SECRET" within the .env file.
+This can be any random string.
+For example: JWT_SECRET = "2839070519".